-In recent years, thought leadership has transformed from a trendy phrase into a legitimate tool to build business and personal brands.
-The insights of thought leaders are trusted and extremely valuable to others and helps establish themselves as the go-to people in their respective industries.
+In recent years, thought leadership has transformed from a trendy phrase into a legitimate tool to build a business and personal brands.
+The insights of thought leaders are trusted and extremely valuable to others and help establish themselves as the go-to people in their respective industries.
 With a wealth of opinions readily available on social media, proving your status as an influencer in your industry with ACTUAL VALUABLE INFORMATION is the most effective way to stand out in a crowded market.
 Although the process of becoming a thought leader takes time, following these four strategies will put you on the path to success.

 What is Thought Leadership?

 At its core, thought leadership is a marketing strategy that focuses less on content that sells and more on content that establishes you as an expert in your field.
 The goal is to answer questions that those in your target audience are asking.
 You will still have opportunities to feature your service or product, but before that, you need to build trust and recognition as an intelligent, experienced and helpful leader within your space.

 1. Build Thought Leadership Through Interviews and Media Engagements

 In order to establish yourself as a thought leader in your industry, you need to reach your target audience.
 This is where the media can help amplify your message as well as your brand.
 From traditional channels like newspapers, magazines and morning TV shows to growing mediums like podcasts, there are many avenues for you to reach and, in turn, influence others.